Nicholas Osso enters his 9th season as head coach of the men's golf program during the 2019-20 academic year.

 Osso took over the reins at the start of the 2011-12 season and helped lead two of his players to an NCAA Regional appearance, in his first year.
 Although he was very proud of his player's accomplishments it motivated him to make sure that the Clippers would only return to the event as a team.
+Since the 2011-12 season, Concordia has qualified for the Atlantic/East Super Regional every year.

 In 2016, Osso lead the men's golf team to its 4th straight NCAA Regional appearance (the teams 5th appearance in its seven years) and the programs first NCAA Division II National Championship appearance.
 He was also named the CACC's BSN Sports Coach of the Year that season.